Post title or brief description

 Porto Katsiki Beach in May.
 Southwest Lefkada.

 Rain still appears, mostly in the first half of the month.
-It tends to be short-lived rather than disruptive.
-After a day or two, you adjust plans around it without much effort.
+It tends to arrive and leave quickly, and after a day or two you adjust plans around it without much disruption.
+The light between showers is often sharp and clear.

-The sea temperature sits around 19 to 20°C. It feels cold on entry, then manageable within a minute or two.
-If you are used to British coastal water in summer, this will feel familiar.
-If you expect the warmer Ionian water of August, it will feel noticeably cooler.
+The sea sits around 19 to 20°C in May.
+It feels cold on entry, then manageable within a minute or two.
+Whether that counts as swimmable depends entirely on what you are used to.
+Visitors familiar with British coastal water in summer will find it unremarkable.
+Those expecting the warmer Ionian water of July or August will find it a genuine step colder.

 Sailing yachts moored along pontoon jetties in Sivota's sheltered bay, lefkada in may showing the village and wooded hillsides enclosing the deep blue inlet from above